State-specific protein-ligand complex structure prediction with a multi-scale deep generative model: Acknowledgements

 \section{Acknowledgements}

 Z.Q. acknowledges graduate research funding from Caltech and partial support from the Amazon–Caltech AI4Science fellowship.
-T.M. acknowledge partial support from the Caltech DeLogi fund, and A.A. acknowledges support from a Caltech Bren professorship.
+T.M. acknowledges partial support from the Caltech DeLogi fund, and A.A. acknowledges support from a Caltech Bren professorship.
+We thank Matthew Welborn, Chao Zhang, and Vignesh Bhethanabotla for helpful discussions on the work and for comments on the manuscript.
+We thank Artur Meller and Jonathan Borowsky for sharing the PocketMiner dataset.